cll011/surface-energy-imbalance-review-code/README.md

 ### 2. Full analysis from external gridded products

-Copy `config/paths.example.json` to `config/paths.local.json`, replace each placeholder with the local location of the corresponding dataset, and run the stages listed in `docs/PIPELINE.md`. `paths.local.json` is ignored by version control and must not be placed in a public archive.
+Copy `config/paths.example.json` to `config/paths.local.json`, replace each placeholder with the local location of the corresponding dataset, and run the stages listed in `docs/PIPELINE.md`.

-The full raw-data workflow is intentionally not run by the package validator because the external satellite and reanalysis archives are large and remain with their original providers.
-The package validator instead checks Python syntax, required source-data files, final frozen metrics and anonymity.

 ## Code-to-figure traceability